rowyio/docs/docs/faqs/deleted-project-issue.md

 The next step is to delete the Rowy service accounts that are associated with your project.
 These service accounts have the format of `rowy-*@projectId.iam.gserviceaccount.com`.

 To delete these service accounts, go to https://console.cloud.google.com/iam-admin/iam and navigate to the **Service Accounts** section.
 Find the Rowy service accounts associated with your project and delete them.

+### Step 3: Deleting Firestore Settings

+Now, you need to delete the specified Firestore settings associated with your Rowy project, as given in the image below.

+To delete these settings, navigate to your **Firestore console**, find the settings associated with your Rowy project, and delete them.